-The study thus presented the obligations of the WB6 region in conjunction with the transposition, implementation and enforcement of specific directives such as Water Framework Directive, Floods, Habitats, Birds, SEA and EIA, in conjunction with the planning of hydropower and listed some examples of good practice in EU Member States in this field in which the WB6 could benefit and usefully used in subsequent procedures in their own countries.
+The study thus presented the obligations of the WB6 region in conjunction with the legislative alignment, implementation and enforcement of specific directives such as Water Framework Directive, Floods, Habitats, Birds, SEA and EIA, in conjunction with the planning of hydropower.
+It listed some examples of good practice in EU Member States in this field in which the WB6 could benefit from if used in subsequent procedures in their own countries.

 Due to the greater number of deviations from the desired practice in the past, the study clearly identifies the need for strategic and balanced planning between energy development desires on the one hand and the expectations of many other competitive users of water resources, which are regarded as a "common good" as well as environment and climate change considerations in other.
-The demands and expectations of the society are clearly present, to protect the environment, to take account of climate change and equal rights (and duties) in the planning of the use of water resources and these provisions on environment, climate change and energy also constitute EU legislative requirements, which have to be transposed, implemented and enforced.
-Development of River Basin Management Plans (RBMP) and Water Integrated Resources Management (IWRM) principles, and preparation of professionally-sound SEA at the plan / programme level and of EIA at the project level are prerequisite for efficient search for a consensus that is definitively needed that hydropower development would (re)gain on the lost momentum in the last three decades since the disintegration of the former SFRJ in the 1990s.
+The demands and expectations of the society are clearly present, to protect the environment, to take account of climate change and equal rights (and duties) in the planning of the use of water resources and these provisions on environment, climate change energy also constitute EU requirements with which WB6 beneficiaries need to be in alignment with, implement and enforce.
+The development of River Basin Management Plans (RBMP), application of Integrated Water Resources

+Management (IWRM) principles, and the preparation of professionally-sound SEA at the plan / programme level and of EIA at the project level are prerequisites for efficient search for a consensus that is definitively needed if hydropower development would (re)gain on the lost momentum in the last three decades since the disintegration of the former SFRJ in the 1990s.

 Today's political map of WB6 region is quite different from that in the past.
-Most internal watercourses in SFRJ became suddenly cross-border ones, with more than ever needs for coordination, cooperation and mutual treatment of inherited problems from the past associated with several major projects.
+Most internal water-courses in SFRJ became suddenly cross-border ones, with more than ever needs for coordination, cooperation and mutual treatment of inherited problems from the past associated with several major projects.
 Provisions of Espoo Convention, Transboundary SEA / EIA, cumulative impact assessment etc. are typical references which should open the door to successful HPP projects and close the prospects if they are not implemented properly and especially, not at a sufficiently early stage.